Welcome to the Mindfulness-Based Stress Reduction (MBSR) Course!

 Each participant is asked to make a commitment to home practice between classes.
 On average, the recommendation is for 45-60 minutes of home practice, 6 days per week.

 NOTE: Each mindfulness practice will be explained and guided by the instructor.
-Recorded guidance to support home practice between sessions can be found here on the online course page.
+Recorded guidance is available here to support home practice between sessions.
 There are many adaptations to the mindfulness practices and no participant will be asked to practice inappropriately beyond what is useful and safe for them.
-In fact, participants are encouraged to attend to their own limits, whether they are physical or emotional and to explore the edge of limitation, sometimes backing away from it, sometimes gently challenging it, but always according to their own safety and comfort level.
+In fact, participants are encouraged to attend to their own limits, whether they are physical or emotional and to explore the line of limitation, sometimes backing away from it, sometimes gently challenging it, but always according to their own safety and comfort level.
 Comfort, limits and capabilities are often discovered and informed by sustained moment to moment awareness of body and mind, which is the foundation of mindfulness.
 Participants under a professional’s care for physical and psychological conditions should consult that professional prior to entrance into the program.
 The mindfulness instructor is happy to consult with your physician or other health care provider(s).